-These Regulations and their appendix will come into effect on September 1, 2020.
+These Regulations and their appendix will come into effect on September 1,2021 .

-Issued by the dean of the Faculty on August 26, 2020, after the approval and recommendations of the Faculty Student Council and the Board of Studies for Applied Mathematics, Computer Science, Electrical Engineering, Embedded Systems, Computer Engineering, Sustainable Energy Technology and the Board of Examiners of EEMCS.
+Issued by the dean of the Faculty on August, 2021, after the approval and recommendations of the Faculty Student Council and the Board of Studies for Applied Mathematics, Computer Science, Electrical Engineering, Embedded Systems, Computer Engineering, Sustainable Energy Technology and the Board of Examiners of EEMCS.

-Prof.dr.
-J.E.J.
-Schmitz
+Prof.dr.ir.
+L.J.
+(Lucas) van Vliet